• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Pissenlit

-After flowering, just blow on the double-crested achenes to see them fly away and make a wish.
+After flowering, you can blow on the acene’s wings to see them fly away and make a wish.

 • THE BISTORTE KNOTWEED •